What is Hardware Architecture AN-RAX?

 The integrated circuits used in the C-DOT 256P AN-RAX hardware have low power dissipation and high operational reliability.
-The components used are based on Metal-Oxide Semiconductor (MOS), Complementary MOS (CMOS), Low-Power Schottky Transistor-Transistor Logic (LSTTL), and bipolar technologies.
+The components used are based on Metal-Oxide-Semiconductor (MOS), Complementary MOS (CMOS), Low-Power Schottky Transistor-Transistor Logic (LSTTL), and bipolar technologies.
 All the system circuitry has been packaged into seven card types.
-On the broad level these could be divided into following categories:
+On the broad level, these could be divided into the following categories:

 - Terminal Interfaces

 Signalling Processor Card (SPC) or Integrated Signalling Processor Card(ISP)

 C-DOT 256P AN-RAX uses Subscriber Line Card (LCC/CCM) to provide Analog Terminal Interface.
 Each terminal interface card caters to 8 terminations.
 Four cards make a Terminal Group (TG) which is associated with PCM 32 channel link towards the ARC card.
 Signaling information is multiplexed and placed on 4 wire ABCD signaling bus toward SPC/ISP card.
 Subscriber Line Card (LCC/CCM) (Ref.
 Fig. 4.1)

 Line Circuit Card (LCC) is used to interface ordinary subscriber lines.
 Fig. 4.1 gives the detailed block diagram of this card.

 The Line Circuit Card performs a set of functions collectively termed as BORSCHT, signifying:

 R – Ringing